trevp/curve25519sigs/curve25519sigs.md

 hashed via a different "random oracle", e.g. SHA512 with a label prefix of `BYTES(0xFF, 32)`.

-The random value is not essential but helps ensures the nonce and scalar are independent, and reduces the risk of nonce collisions or biases.
+The random value makes this a randomized signature instead of a deterministic signature.
+The randomization is not essential but helps ensures the nonce and scalar are independent, and reduces the risk of nonce collisions or biases.

 5. Acknowledgements
 =

 Thanks to Robert Ransom for suggesting storing the sign bit in the signature.
+Thanks to Mike Hamburg for suggesting this particular nonce derivation.

-Thanks to Robert Ransom, Mike Hamburg, Samuel Neves, and Christian Winnerlein for advice and feedback.
+Thanks to Robert Ransom, Mike Hamburg, Samuel Neves, and Christian Winnerlein for general advice and feedback.

 Thanks to Joseph Bonneau for detailed editorial feedback.